ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

           - provider: azurekeyvault/akv-wabbit-networks
             name: wabbit-networks-io # OPTIONAL: key name (inline will not support name since each inline has only one key/certificate)
             version: 1234567890 # OPTIONAL: key version (inline will not support version)
+          - provider: wabbit-local-key # REQUIRED: can be any name if filePath is specified
+            filePath: /path/to/key.pub # absolute file path to local key path.
+Useful for CLI scenarios
         certificates: # list of certificates that are trusted.
 Only the certificates in KMS are considered
           - provider: inline/inline-certs-1
         tsaCertificates: